 Another awesome Hervey attraction is Fraser Island, the world’s largest sand island.
-Stretching 120 kilometres, Fraser is hugely popular with both locals and tourists, both for its pristine natural environments and for its great fishing, swimming and 4×4 driving.
+Stretching 120 kilometres, Fraser is hugely popular with both locals and tourists, for its pristine natural environments and for its great fishing, swimming and 4×4 driving.

 These beautiful, golden-furred animals are the most purebred in Australia, and, if you’re lucky enough to see one, make sure you get a photo.
-Just remember that they are wild animals, so treat them with respect – don’t try to approach them, and don’t leave food out for them.
+Just remember that they are wild creatures, so treat them with respect – don’t try to approach them, and don’t leave food out for them.

-3. Visit the Historical Village and Museum
+3. Visit the Hervey Bay Historical Village and Museum